Kotka

 Accepting an offer of admission is a binding choice, and you cannot cancel or change your choice later.
 When you accept an offer of admission bindingly, all the other higher education study programmes you have applied to in the joint or separate applications will automatically be cancelled.

-You can only accept one offer of admission for higher education study programmes beginning in spring semester 2023 (1 January – 31 July).
+You can only accept one offer of admission for higher education study programmes beginning in autumn semester 2023 (1 August – 31 December).

 Visit Studyinfo to read more about accepting an offer of admission.

 You can postpone the beginning of studies, if you have acceptable grounds for enrolling for non-attendance.
-In this case you need to accept the offer of admission, enrol for non-attendance and deliver a certificate on the acceptable grounds for the non-attendance.
+In this case you need to accept the offer of admission, enrol for non-attendance and deliver a certificate on the acceptable grounds for the non-attendance by the deadline for accepting the study place offer.

 Only the following reasons are acceptable grounds for non-attendance for the first study year:

-You have been asked to upload certificate copies required in Joint Application, autumn 2022 to your application form already during the application period.
+You have been asked to upload certificate copies required in Joint Application, spring 2023 to your application form already during the application period.

 If any certificate needed in student selection is missing from your application form, Xamk Admission Services will notify you about it by email.